 5th Annual Oregon Senior Open (August 1-2): After being held at the Oregon City/West Linn chess club the first four years, this year’s Oregon Senior Open was held at the Portland Chess Club.
 The tournament was sponsored by the Oregon Chess Federation and run by David Yoshinaga with assistance from Grisha Alpernas.
 David also played an extra game in the first round to avoid a bye.
 It was open to all those at least 50 years old on August 1, including out of state players.
 This year’s edition got nineteen players.
 LM Carl Haessler topped the field for a second straight year with a perfect 5-0.
 He won $100, free entry into next years Oregon Senior, and gets his name engraved for the second time on the Dr. Ralph Hall memorial perpetual trophy that is on display at the Portland Chess Club.
-For winning, Carl also qualifiers for the Oregon Invitational Tournament but will almost certainly qualify and play in the state championship which runs alongside the Invitational.
+For winning, Carl also qualifiers for the Oregon Invitational Tournament but will almost certainly qualify for the higher level State Championship which runs alongside the Invitational.
 Carl Koontz and Marc Braverman, from Corvallis, split the second and third place prizes with 3.5/5, each winning $37.50.
 Greg Markowsi won the 1st U1800 prize with 3.5/5, winning $50 and gaining over 100 rating points.
 Mike Morris won the best over age 60 prize of $37.50 with 3/5.
 Roland Eagles and James Nelson split the 2nd U1800 prize with 2.5/5, each pocketing $12.50.
 Brian Berger, Tony Midson, who added around 80 points to his rating, and Geoff Kenway split the 1st U1600, 1st U1400, and best over age 70 prizes, each winning $45.83.
 Mike Hasuike and Jerrold Richards split 2nd U1600, each winning $12.50.
 Harry Buerer, won $25 for 2nd U1400 with 0.5/5.
 There was nobody eligible for the over 80 prize and it was not awarded.